Insured-Retirement-Institute/Style-Guide/README.md

 - **_receiverParticipantId_**: Optional custom header identifying the receiver of the call

 Query String Parameters
+- Sending Personally Identifiable Information (PII) as query string parameters such as names, addresses, email addresses, or account numbers, directly in URL query strings is a common practice to be avoided due to the significant privacy and security risks involved.
 - **_associatedFirmId_**: Optional query parameter for the associated firm ID

 Data definitions